Dummies: 👶🏻 Love them or loathe them?

 The pro's: Sucking is a great comfort for newborn babies.

 It can help babies suffering with reflux as the extra saliva produced by sucking on a dummy reduces the ph level in the baby’s stomach and the constant sucking helps keep the reflux down.
-Although the actual reason is not completely understood dummies can help prevent SIDS.

-The con's: Until baby can learn to find and replace it themselves you'll be doing countless dummy runs to baby to keep putting the dummy back in If you don't get rid of it before it becomes an association then baby may have it until they are a toddler Becomes a habit Can interfere with speech and teeth development if used for too long
+The con's: Until baby can learn to find and replace it themselves you'll be doing countless dummy runs to baby to keep putting the dummy back in If you don't get rid of it before it becomes an association or sleep prop, then baby may have it until they are a toddler Becomes a habit Can interfere with speech and teeth development if used for too long

 If you know you're not going to keep the dummy long term: Limit their use when baby is a newborn.